 - Photographic identification (either your driver’s license or passport)

-- Your original GCSE certificates (or certified statements of results) for English and Mathematics
+- Your original GCSE certificates (or certified statements of results) for English and Mathematics.
+Primary candidates will also need certificates for Science

 - Your original degree certificate